DZakh-forks/sentio-benchmark/case_5_on_trace/README.md

 This benchmark demonstrates significant performance differences in transaction trace processing across indexing platforms.
 Envio's HyperSync technology demonstrates exceptional speed, followed by Subsquid's efficient processing.
 All platforms that support trace analysis show impressive consistency in the data captured.

 These results highlight the importance of choosing the right indexing solution based on specific use cases, especially for applications requiring trace-level analysis such as DeFi transaction monitoring, swap analysis, or complex transaction tracing.

+While Ponder documentation indicates support for trace-level indexing, our implementation faced multiple technical hurdles that prevented successful trace capture.
+This suggests that trace support in some platforms may require more specialized configuration or may be in an experimental state.

 ## Access Information